GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Regardless of the type of intervention chosen or when this occurs, there are a few maths intervention strategies that I would suggest to make intervention sessions more effective.

-As discussed above, sessions are far more useful if pupils turn up with a positive mindset.
-If at all possible, they need to buy into the additional support, and not feel like the intervention is being ‘done to them’.
-Refocusing on the individual’s end goal can be incredibly useful – so needing to achieve a certain grade for their next steps/college course/A Level and so on.
+Sessions are far more useful if students turn up with a positive mindset.
+They need to buy into the additional support and not feel like the intervention is being ‘done to them’.

 EEF research indicates that both one-to-one and small group tuition is most effective when carefully linked with classroom teaching.
-The most straightforward way to achieve this is with a curriculum plan that has all staff teaching the same topics at the same time; this way, the member of staff delivering the intervention session doesn’t have to spend time chasing round the rest of the department to find out what content needs delivering to which pupil.
+The most straightforward way to achieve this is with a curriculum plan that has all staff teaching the same topics at the same time.
+This way, the member of staff delivering the intervention session doesn’t have to spend time chasing the rest of the department to find out what content needs teaching to which student.
 If this is not already the case for your cohort of Year 11s, it may be an option to consider.

-As exam season gets closer, many Year 11s develop a better idea of their strengths and weaknesses, and can identify holes in their understanding.
-It might be appropriate at this time to set aside a small amount of time during each intervention session to work on a topic selected by the pupils – in a small group situation, this could be chosen on a weekly rotation.
+As exam season gets closer, many Year 11s develop a better idea of their strengths and weaknesses and can identify gaps in their understanding.
+It might be appropriate at this time to set aside a small amount of time during each intervention session to work on a topic selected by students.
+In a small group situation, this could be chosen on a weekly rotation.
 Encourage them to set small, manageable targets, such as completing some practice questions for the next session.

 4. Intervention for all

-While effective GCSE intervention strategies must be in place for those pupils who need them the most, it’s also important to be mindful of those who aren’t offered lots of additional support.
-Some pupils perceive it as unfair that they work hard and don’t get extra help, particularly if they also have the perception that some of those receiving intervention have a poor work ethic or don’t put as much effort in during class time.
+While effective GCSE intervention strategies should support those who need them the most, be mindful of those who aren’t offered lots of additional support.
+Some perceive it as unfair that they work hard and don’t get extra help.
+Particularly if they also have the perception that some of those receiving intervention have a poor work ethic or don’t put as much effort in during class time.
 This is where relatively low-cost strategies such as an open drop-in session can be useful.

-Third Space believes all pupils should have the opportunity to access extra support, not just those signed up for the intervention.
-That’s why you’ll find many free maths resources on this website as well as a GCSE maths resource library full of GCSE maths worksheets and maths lessons which can be used to help any pupil prepare for their GCSE exams.
+Third Space believes all students should have the opportunity to access extra support, not just those signed up for the intervention.
+That’s why you’ll find many free maths resources in the GCSE maths resource library.
+It’s full of GCSE maths worksheets and maths lessons to help every student prepare for their GCSE exams.
 Teachers can also find plenty of ideas for in class teaching and support on the Third Space Learning blog.

 See also: Fluent In Five For Secondary